Ashley Benson: 2000s: Early work and recognition

 She recalled working on a film set instead of a soap opera set "definitely weird", because she would spend days working on one or two scenes, whereas on the Days of Our Lives set, she filmed two or three episodes a day.
 For Bring It On: In It to Win It, she had to attend cheerleading practice, which was "hard for [her], because [she is] afraid of heights."
 Nonetheless, she was "glad" to do her own stunts, even though she "wasn't expecting it to be so hard."

 In 2008, she appeared in the Lifetime original film Fab Five: The Texas Cheerleader Scandal, where she played head cheerleader Brooke Tippit, a character loosely inspired by Karrissa Theret of the Fab Five.
 The film is based on a true story which took place at McKinney North High School in Texas.
 She became good friends with her onscreen mother Tatum O'Neal, from whom she learned about acting.
 Furthermore, she was excited to land a supporting role in Bart Got a Room, which aired mainly on film festivals in 2008 before having a limited release in 2009, because it allowed her to work with William H. Macy.
 She also played a witch disguised as a cheerleader in a 2008 episode of The CW series Supernatural.

 In 2009, Benson starred in ABC's short-lived supernatural comedy television series Eastwick.
-The show was based on John Updike's novel, The Witches of Eastwick, and the 1987 film adaption of the same name.
+The show was based on John Updike's novel, The Witches of Eastwick, and the 1987 film adaptation of the same name.
 The series only lasted 11 episodes before ABC cancelled the series due to low ratings but has since gained a cult following.